stephane-segning/webpack-play/README.md

 **1. FaviconsWebpackPlugin:**

 * **Purpose:** Generates a set of favicons for the application in various sizes and formats.
+This ensures that your application has icons suitable for different devices and platforms.
 * **Installation:**
     ```bash
     yarn add -D favicons-webpack-plugin
+* **Benefits:**
+    - Simplies the creation process of favicons.
+    - Ensure compatibility with different browsers and devices
 * **Configuration:**
     ```js
     webpack.config.js